Skip to main content

 The practical standard

-A good pitch should leave the other person with two feelings:
+A good pitch leaves the other person with two feelings:

 1. "He gets it."